Harry Weinberg

 Harry Weinberg (1908–1990) was an American billionaire businessman who founded The Harry and Jeanette Weinberg Foundation, Inc., a private charitable foundation, with over $2 billion in assets in 2018 and headquartered in Owings Mills, Maryland and Honolulu, Hawaii.
 The foundation is named for Weinberg and his wife of 58 years, Jeanette Gutman Weinberg (1909–1989).

 Biography

-Weinberg was born in 1908 in Galicia, then part of the Austro-Hungarian Empire.
+Weinberg was born in 1908 in Galicia, then part of the Austro-Hungarian Empire, to a poor Jewish family.
 His father Joseph Weinberg came to Baltimore, Maryland in the US, and sent for his family in 1912.

-One of his earliest ventures was selling souvenirs for celebrations at the end of World War I.

-He dropped out of school at age 12 and worked in his father's car repair shop.
+One of his earliest ventures was selling souvenirs for celebrations at the end of World War I. He dropped out of school at age 12 and worked in his father's car repair shop.

+Career

 During the Great Depression of the 1930s, he and his brother William would buy properties at depressed prices, fix them up, and resell them for a profit.
 Throughout his career he was known for being a keen judge of undervalued assets, and having the patience to wait for their values to increase.